 - Improving energy systems and infrastructure for climate change mitigation and adaptation

-With a geographic focus on low- and middle-income countries in Africa, Asia, and Latin America, the call will put resources directly into the hands of actors in affected areas and ensure solutions are developed locally and centered on community needs and priorities.
-Both the Climate & Health and Climate & Energy tracks will open calls for proposal processes in April of 2022.
+With a geographic focus on low- and middle-income countries in Africa, Asia, and Latin America, the calls put resources directly into the hands of actors in affected areas and ensure solutions are developed locally and centered on community needs and priorities.